Last Updated on January 2, 2021 by Oddmund Groette

 The table below summarizes their statistics:

-Nevertheless, forecasts are just estimations with a certain degree of uncertainty, and this is why CAC estimates a high margin of safety: the margin on each loan is estimated at a huge profit compared to cost of capital.
+Nevertheless, forecasts are just estimations with a certain degree of uncertainty, and this is why CAC estimates a high margin of safety: the margin on each loan is estimated at a huge profit compared to the cost of capital.
 Management is confident CAC will do relatively good in an economic downturn because competitors are more leveraged and have lower profitability per loan, making them fragile and vulnerable (to borrow a term from Nassim Nicholas Taleb).
-CAC has increased the funding options to make sure they have enough capital should markets dry up like they did in 2008/09.
-Management says this reduces short-term profitability, but should provide both a buffer and an advantage in distressed times thus giving a long-term edge over the competitors.
+CAC has increased the funding options to make sure they have enough capital should markets dry up as they did in 2008/09.
+Management says this reduces short-term profitability but should provide both a buffer and an advantage in distressed times thus giving a long-term edge over the competitors.

 What Sets Credit Acceptance Apart?

-Auto financing is very competitive, cyclical and fragmented: banks (which has lower funding costs than CAC), car dealers (like CarMax (KMX), for example), credit unions and smaller specific auto lenders.
-It’s difficult to obtain any competitive advantages, and the business cycle creates a great deal of stress and havoc at intervals due to use of leverage to boost returns.
+Auto financing is very competitive, cyclical and fragmented: banks (which have lower funding costs than CAC), car dealers (like CarMax (KMX), for example), credit unions and smaller specific auto lenders.
+It’s difficult to obtain any competitive advantages, and the business cycle creates a great deal of stress and havoc at intervals due to the use of leverage to boost returns.

 Due to what happened in the late 90s and the GFC, management wants to play “safe” with low leverage.
-Currently the leverage is around twice shareholder’s equity, but borrowing facilities are in place in case of a cyclical downturn.
-Because CAC has high return on equity and assets, they can operate with less leverage and potentially “squeeze” competitors when a recession hits, making CAC gain if a crisis makes capital exit the industry.
+Currently, the leverage is around twice shareholder’s equity, but borrowing facilities are in place in case of a cyclical downturn.
+Because CAC has a high return on equity and assets, they can operate with less leverage and potentially “squeeze” competitors when a recession hits, making CAC gain if a crisis makes capital exit the industry.

 The most interesting aspect of CAC is that in a recession their margin of safety might increase.
 The spread between the collections and dealer advances was higher in 2009-2012 than later in the more competitive cycle.
 Assuming the management has not loosened their underwriting discipline, I expect to see the same in the next recession.

-In addition, the behavior of borrowers indicate they are less likely to stop servicing their auto loans than other loans.
+In addition, the behavior of borrowers indicates they are less likely to stop servicing their auto loans than other loans.
 They simply don’t walk away from their car unless they have to as they need it for their monthly paycheck.